-Recently, in the operating room, I had the occasion to remove a set of these implants.
-Being curious, at the end of the case I cut into one of them.
-Honestly, if I had not known that these were highly cohesive gel implants (fifth generation), I would have thought that they were just regular cohesive gel implants (fourth generation) which I cut into as a demonstration on this video.
-Because inside the shell was a semi-solid, viscous silicone gel, that looked and acted just the same.
+Recently, in the operating room, I needed to remove a set of these implants.
+Being curious, at the end of the case, I cut into one of them.
+Honestly, if I had not known that these were highly cohesive gel implants (fifth generation), I would have thought that they were just regular cohesive gel implants (fourth generation), which I cut into as a demonstration on this video.
+Because inside the shell was a semi-solid, viscous silicone gel that looked and acted just the same.

 All Implants Can Rupture.

-The reason that this is important is what you might be inferring from the term “gummy bear.”
-If you are thinking that the implant is a solid, you would assume that it can never rupture.
+The reason that this is important is what you might infer from the term “gummy bear.”
+If you think that the implant is solid, you would assume that it can never rupture.
 This would be wrong.
 Like the preceding generations of implants, these can rupture as well.

 It is also important to note that there is no danger to your health if a silicone implant ruptures.
 But if you are drawn to the fifth generation, “gummy bear” implants thinking that they will never rupture, and therefore may last forever, you are being misled.